someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 1. `2022-10-28 20:32:39	StackGod2	@TekDek get him, fake rian.`:

    Maybe StackGod2 was referring to one of my fake rains, and TekDek subsequently responded with a simple "true, stop doing that," or something similar?
-If I had acknowledged such a response, it would be pretty damn hard to argue that I hadn't beem a warning by TekDek.
+If I had acknowledged such a response, it would be pretty challenging to argue that I hadn't beem a warning by TekDek.

    [Here's the context](https://i.imgur.com/o6BebdP.png).
-Apparently, it took place place right after the third rain instance (on forgedscammer) from the second query's list.
-We've already examined this one, so we know that TekDek's first message back in chat was ~4:20 hours later, followed by another message, nearly 3 hours later:
+Apparently, this message was sent promptly after the third rain instance (on forgedscammer) from the second query's list.
+We've already examined this one, so we know that TekDek's first message back in chat was ~4:20 hours later, followed by another message, nearly three hours later:
    ```
    2022-10-29 00:47:18	TekDek	lol
    2022-10-29 03:27:57	TekDek	@MaryBrown613 haha fr